 Typically, I would think to use sea scallops (the bigger ones) for a grilling recipe and save bay scallops for other methods like in this Bay Scallop Baby Kale Corn Salad or this Watermelon Feta Salad with Cornmeal Crusted Fried Scallops (oh man, I love that recipe!) but, there’s a little grilling secret I need to let you in on that will change how you approach grilling from here on out…

 It’s that simple.
 You can buy them on Amazon (these are the ones I have and use) and they’re literally just these mats you lay on top of your grill grates that pretty much allow you to grill ANYTHING.

 Even tiny bay scallops that would otherwise fall through the grill grates.

-I use them for vegetables all the time because honestly, who wants to be running between the grill tending to the protein while the veggies are inside on the stove or in the oven?
+I use them for vegetables (like these grilled green beans) all the time because honestly, who wants to be running between the grill tending to the protein while the veggies are inside on the stove or in the oven?